Key Takeaways

-A recent research report by Daniel Harris, Market Research Associate, Software Advice, shows that while IVRs are central to communications in modern customer engagement centers, they are also a major pain point for customers.
+Research by Daniel Harris, Market Research Associate at Software Advice (2014), shows that while IVRs are central to communications in modern customer engagement centers, they are also a major pain point for customers.
 Specifically, a poorly designed IVR can significantly impact a company’s bottom line.
-In fact, a well-known study from Purdue University showed that 63% of customers reported that they would take their business elsewhere after a bad IVR experience.

 The research produced these key customer considerations that any company should keep in mind when designing a new IVR application: